lukebemishprojects/DefaultResources/README.md

 * `resources_path` - the path to default resources within the mod jar.
 Optional; defaults to `defaultresources`
 * `zip` - whether, when extracted, the resources should be zipped.
 Optional; defaults to true.
+* `extract` - whether the bundled default resources should be extracted and kept up to date by default.
+Optional; defaults to true.
+A hash is saved alongside the resources so that user modifications will not be overwritten.
+* `data_version` - a version number for the bundled default resources.
+Optional.
+Saved alongside the resources so that mods can be given more context, through a registered `OutdatedResourcesListener`, if their resources to extract could not be extracted due to user modifications.

 ## Detection from `resourcepacks`